 If you are photosensitive, the best rule is to avoid midday and tropical sun entirely.
 Unfortunately, that’s not always the most practical advice, especially if your job or family situation requires that you spend time outside or near UV rays.

 People with lupus should not stay in the sun for extended periods and should make every effort to avoid UV rays outside, which are at their peak between 10 a.m. and 4 p.m.
 Don’t be fooled by an overcast day, because clouds don’t filter out all of the sun’s UV rays.
 Keep track of the time you spend in the sun.
-It often takes two to three weeks before skin abnormalities occur from sun exposure.
+It can take anywhere from hours to days before skin abnormalities occur from sun exposure.

 Slather on Sunscreen

 Anyone who is out in the sun for more than 20 minutes daily should apply sunscreen, but people who have lupus should be especially vigilant.
-Sunscreen should have a sun protection factor (SPF) of at least 30, preferably higher.
+Sunscreen should have a sun protection factor (SPF) of at least 30.

 Studies used to suggest that UVB rays -- the rays responsible for burning -- were most dangerous to people with lupus.
 But more recent research shows that UVA rays -- those responsible for wrinkling the skin -- can also aggravate lupus.
 With that in mind, you should look for broad-spectrum protection sunscreen that blocks both UVA and UVB rays.

 Apply sunscreen liberally: It takes at least 1 ounce of sunscreen to cover your entire body.
 Remember to reapply at least every 2 hours.
-Sweat, water, contact, and clothing can all rub sunscreen off.
+Sweat, water, contact, and clothing can all rub off the sunscreen you've applied.
 People often forget to apply sunscreen to their necks, backs, and ears, all of which are commonly affected by photosensitivity related to lupus.